kdheepak/blog/content/36-unicode-cheat-sheet.md

 - ♂ : U+2642 MALE SIGN (Ml)
 - ️: U+FE0F VARIATION SELECTOR-16

-Let's take an example of a Python string that contains just this emoji.
+In Python, a string that contains just this emoji has length equal to 5.

 ```python
 Python 3.7.6 (default, Jan  8 2020, 13:42:34)